-Having a killer online portfolio for those GIFS is incredibly important.
-A solid online portfolio has the potential to get your work noticed by clients, gain you notoriety in your field, or even take your career to the next level.
+Having a killer online portfolio website is incredibly important.
+It separates you from a hobbyist and demonstrates your professionalism as a digital artist.
+A solid online portfolio has the potential to get your animated GIF art noticed by clients, gain you notoriety in your field, or even take your career to the next level.

 Stephen Foster Meyer uses Format’s Horizon Left theme to display a wide range of work, separating his design, photography, and artistic projects via the sidebar navigation.

-Jacqueline Mak’s bold and creepily surreal GIF art has found a perfect home in her Horizon-themed Format portfolio.
+Jacqueline Mak’s bold and creepily surreal animated GIFs examples have found a perfect home in her Horizon-themed Format portfolio.
 This minimalist theme allows her dramatic work to be featured front and center.

 Drew Brockington uses Format’s Order theme to give his portfolio a similar look to the comic strips he illustrates.
 Blocked out and bold, his quirky animations really have a place to shine with this theme.